jkirbyzabala/sba-319-node-express-mongodb/README.md

+Purpose:

+This app is to allow me to Create, Read, Updaate and Delete subjective ratings of the users in my MongoDB sample-mflix data.
+This is completely based on personal sentiment.
+Other clients are welcome to make CRUD updates based on their interpretation of the character.

+Ex.

+- user: Arya Stark
+- rating: 100/10
+- reason: killed the Night King with her non-dominant hand

 # Project Requirements

 - Use at least three different data collections within the database (such as users, posts, or comments).